joonasviljakainen/secretmessages/documentation/implementation.md

 9: __Interface.java__: The UI of the application.
 10: __ArrayUtils.java__: Utilities for manipulating byte arrays.
 11: __BitManipulation.java__: Utilities for bit operations and byte to short conversions (and reverse).

+## IO

+We need to load and save files.
+All of this functionality has been encapsulated in IOManager.java.

+## UI

+There's a UI, but it's still WIP.